ntu-SRSLab/vultron/README.md

 1. Deploy target and attack contracts to the test network.
 1. Load contract source (.sol) and compiled (.json) code via the user interface.
-1. Run seed tests (without feedback) and observe the results
+1. Run seed tests (without feedback) and observe the results.

 Vultron (ContraMaster) can also be run under the batch mode, with appropriate commandline options.